 - You can acquire another FASTPASS for a different ride even if you have not used the first FASTPASS, as long as you are eligible.

-- When an attraction is closed, the FASTPASS distribution is usually closed during that time, but not always.
+- When an attraction is closed, the FASTPASS distribution is sometimes closed during that time, but not always.

 Disneyland FASTPASS Tips

 - Some rides distribute FASTPASSes more quickly than others.
 Space Mountain at Disneyland and Radiator Springs Racers and Guardians of the Galaxy — Mission: BREAKOUT! at Disney California Adventure often run out of FASTPASSes early in the day.

 - Many rides at Disney California Adventure run through their FASTPASS distribution very quickly, so utilize them in the morning before they run out.
 Disneyland Park usually has many more FASTPASS choices available later in the evening.

 - Grizzly River Run, Goofy’s Sky School, The Haunted Mansion (but not Haunted Mansion Holiday), Buzz Lightyear’s Astro Blasters, Roger Rabbit’s Car Toon Spin (when there’s no fireworks that night) and “it’s a small world” can usually be your lowest priority FASTPASS acquisitions since they are often still distributing return times in the afternoon and evening.